tlsfuzzer/tlsfuzzer/docs/source/timing-analysis.rst

 You can use this data to estimate the smallest detectable difference between samples for a given sample size.

+For minerva and bit size attacks there is no ``report.txt`` file.
+Finally a ``bootstrap_test.results`` file is created for the bootstrap results for each nonce size.
+If some nonce size has large (typically >0.01) sign test p-value or Wilcoxon test p-value (found in respecive files) and the confidence intervals of the bootstrap test is small (typically <1ns) for the specific nonce size, then we can confirm that no side-channel is present for this nonce size otherwise if we have very small small sign test p-value or Wilcoxon test p-value (typically <0.00001) then a side-channel is present for this nonce size.

 Writing new test scripts
 ========================